balusena/docker-for-devops/README.md

 ## Liking the Project?

+# ⭐❤️

 If you find this project helpful, please consider giving it a ⭐!
 It helps others discover the project and keeps me motivated to improve it.

 Thank you for your support!

 ---
-Made with ❤️and passion to contribute to the DevOps community by [Bala Senapathi](https://github.com/balusena)
+Made with ❤️ and passion to contribute to the DevOps community by [Bala Senapathi](https://github.com/balusena)